News

 Spanning across film, photography and writing, All at Once Collapsing Together uses fiction to imagine new ways of relating to the natural world.
 Images throughout the exhibition act as mirrors to the healing and relief the environment can offer, with narratives fraught with climate anxiety interrupting and reframing these as temporary and fragile.

-Three films are also being exhibited in the upstairs screening room, running on a loop: Everything Disappears (2014), Our Stranded Friends in Distant Lands (2015) and A Numbness in the Mouth (2016).
+In the Butler Gallery, three films are also being exhibited in the upstairs screening room, running on a loop: Everything Disappears (2014), Our Stranded Friends in Distant Lands (2015) and A Numbness in the Mouth (2016).
+These will also be shown on a loop in Uillinn.

 Milk and Nectar at Belfast Photo Festival